wardcanyon/localarena/README.md

 ### TODOs

+- Refine types/interfaces.
+Can we also support unit testing?

+- Separate games, vendored deps, and the local framework.

+- Write integration tests with PhpUnit.

+- Set up tests for the local framework itself. (e.g. "can you initialize a table and run through a few actions without blowing up?" for a couple of different games)

+- Add type annotations in PHP codebase.

+- Convert client-side codebase to TypeScript; add types.
+Move framework types/interfaces over from BB2 repository.

+### Future ideas

+- Integrate some project-linting stuff (e.g. from BGA Workbench).

+- Make it easy to use LBGA without copying a built project into the LBGA repository and rebuilding the Docker images.

+### Limitations

+- The logging functions (`trace()` et al.) just echo the message they're given, which isn't very helpful.

+- The number of players, and their usernames and IDs, is fixed.

+- We don't do anything with game options at the moment;
+  e.g. `getGameStateValue("optionSuspicion")` returns -1.
+(In fact,
+  it doesn't look like we ever include "gameoptions.inc.php"!)

+- Markup may not match current BGA markup very closely.

+### Behavioral differences

+- `PHP Fatal error:  Uncaught mysqli_sql_exception: Field 'card_order' doesn't have a default value` -- and it's NOT NULL; I wonder why this works on BGA Studio.

+### TODOs

 - Bind-mount /src into the `server` container so that we don't need to rebuild it and restart services every time something is edited.